Mourning the Death of a Spouse

 When you feel stronger, you should think about getting your legal and financial affairs in order.
 For example, you might need to:

-- Write a new will and advance directive.
+- Write a new will and update your advance care planning.

 - Look into a durable power of attorney for legal matters and health care, in case you are unable to make your own medical decisions in the future.